sbidoul/pip-deepfreeze/README.rst

      Print the installed dependencies of the project as a tree.

    Options:
+     -e, --extras EXTRAS  Extras of project to consider when looking for depdencies.

      --help               Show this message and exit.

 Other tools
 -----------